quaziashfaq/notes/backup/netbackup.md

  - To search for a backup image to verify the contents of the media with what is recorded in the NetBackup catalog

-SLP Windows ??
+## SLP Windows ??
 WHAT THE HELL IS IT?
 SLP Windows contains any schedules that are defined for secondary operations in a storage lifecycle policy.
 A window can better define when the job for a secondary operation can run, making sure that the job does not interfere with jobs of a higher priority.

-* Book names:
+# Book names:
 Restore operation
 Book name: Nebcakup Backup, Archive, and Restore Getting Started

 Policy creation / Netbackup Administration
 Netbackup Administrator's Guide for UNIX, Windows, Linux vol 1

+# Misc
 * Learn Extra
 ** Security Certificates
 Certificate Hash
 Root Certificate Authority fingerprint

-* Learning from sites
+# Learning from sites
-** Nbemm don't start
+Nbemm don't start
 Solved Go to solution
 Ivan_Niagara
  Level 3
 Ivan_Niagara
-‎05-15-2012 10:42 PM

-Hi all,

-I have a problem with starting nbemm service.

-First of all - my environment:

-Start environment

-UNIX station Node-2 works as NetBackup Master server and Media Manager server.

-# ./netbackup/bin/admincmd/bpgetconfig -g node-2 -L
+$ ./netbackup/bin/admincmd/bpgetconfig -g node-2 -L

 Client/Master = Master
 NetBackup Client Platform = RS6000, AIX5
 NetBackup Client Protocol Level = 6.0.0.0.4.4
 Product = NetBackup
 Version Name = 6.0
 Version Number = 600000
 NetBackup Installation Path = /usr/openv/netbackup/bin
 Client OS/Release = AIX 5.3